livejs/dotjs2016/script.md

 **SAM:** A couple of months ago, Tim and I met through Live:JS: A collective of audio and visual artists.
 And then I asked Tim: Oh, wouldn't it be nice to combine our projects?

-**TIM:** YES, that is a good idea.
+**TIM:** I said: YES, that is a good idea.
 Let's have a Hack Weekend.
+So Sam visited me.

 **SAM:** We added MIDI controller assignments in modV and grabbed the Canvas data to send it over WebSockets to nerdV, controlling the LEDs and DMX!

-**TIM:** But tonight, in this sweet venue, in Paris, we're going to rock this conference.

 ##  Show

+**TIM**: You will see and hear the result of our hack weekend in the following minutes.
+Sam will play one of his own songs live and I will control modV with my MIDI devices.

+The LEDs and the DMX lights will get the data automatically from modV and the I will manually turn the fog maschine on and off using a MIDI device.